-Resources must be easily accessible for teachers and pupils alike; they must be stored tidily and are clearly labelled.
+• Resources must be easily accessible for teachers and pupils alike; they must be stored tidily and are clearly labelled including maths resources.
 Care is taken to ensure that equipment is cared for and that pupils are responsible for obtaining and clearing away resources.